juanscr/covid-abms/hpc_repast/work/README.md

 # Work

 ## Compile
-- Use the following command line to copy and compile files in folder [model](../model/):
+- Use the following command line to copy and compile files from folder [model](../model/):
 ```console
 user@pc:~/covid-abms/hpc_repast/work$ make rhpc
 ```